Low-data deep quantum chemical learning for accurate MP2 and coupled-cluster correlations: Methods

 In our approach, the baseline Hartree-Fock (HF) calculations are needed for generating molecular orbitals (MOs).
 Other calculations which produce MOs, including low-cost self-consistent field approach, \cite{salek2007linear} fragment MO methods \cite{gordon2009accurate} and supervised NN learning scheme, \cite{schutt2019unifying, gastegger2020deep} can be interfaced with the present implementation.
 While MOs contain the mean-field quantum mechanical feature, the MO-based two-electron features, such as Coulomb integrals, are expressive for mapping a correlated molecular wave function.
 However, the generation of these electronic descriptors for large molecules is rather computationally demanding, and thus a trade-off between expressivity and complexity is necessary for developing an inexpensive electronic ML approach.
 We realize that a crude electronic structure, which may yield poor electron correlations in direct calculations, can be still topologically similar to the exact solution, if the correlation feature is properly extracted by being able to systematically tune a correlation space in which electronic descriptors are expressed.
 Therefore, the resulting electronic descriptors can be better expressive and constructed at a low computational expense for improving data and learning efficiencies.

 We express the electronic descriptors in the compact basis of orbital-specific-virtuals (OSVs) correlation space\cite{yang2011tensor, yang2012orbital, schutz2013orbital, zhou2019complete, liang2021third} that is tailored for each occupied local MO (LMO).
-The OSV correlation space is formed by the orthonormal singular vectors $\mathbf{Q}_{i}$ of the semi-canonical MP2 diagonal pair amplitudes $\mathbf{T}_{ii}=(i a\rvert i b)/\left(\epsilon_{a}+\epsilon_{b}-2f_{ii}\right)$ for each LMO $i$, where $f_{ii}$ is the diagonal element of the Fock matrix in the localized space, $\epsilon_a$ (and $\epsilon_b$) the canonical orbital energy of the virtual orbital $a$ (and $b$), and $(i a\rvert i b)$ the Coulomb repulsion integral.
-The resulting OSV basis vectors $\{\bar\mu_{i}\}$ are specific to each LMO and expressed as a unitary transformation via $\mathbf{Q}_{i}$ from all canonical virtual orbitals.
+The OSV correlation space is formed by the orthonormal singular vectors $\mathbf{Q}_{i}$ of the semi-canonical MP2 diagonal pair amplitudes $\mathbf{T}_{ii}=(i a\rvert i b)/\left(\epsilon_{a}+\epsilon_{b}-2f_{ii}\right)$ for each LMO $i$, where $f_{ii}$ is the diagonal element of the Fock matrix in the localized space, $\epsilon_a$ (and $\epsilon_b$) the canonical orbital energy of the virtual orbital $a$ (and $b$), and $(i a\rvert i b)$ the Coulomb repulsion integral. {The singular vectors $\mathbf{Q}_{i}$ re-parameterizes the first-order interacting subspace into a more compact representation associated with each occupied LMO $i$, which allows its truncation according to the magnitude of the singular values.
+Those $\mathbf{Q}_{i}$ with small singular values contribute little to electron correlations and can be neglected.
+Consequently it is reasonable to collect only those vectors with the largest eigenvalues for which the singular vectors $\mathbf{Q}_{i}$ constitute the majority of the first-order interacting subspace for recovering a large amount of correlations.} The resulting OSV basis vectors $\{\bar\mu_{i}\}$ are expressed as a unitary transformation via selected important $\mathbf{Q}_{i}$ from all canonical virtual orbitals.
 In the context of ML, the selection of learning features is automatically prioritized by using the most dominant OSVs according to the singular values, and no feature selection is needed in this approach.
 We have found that only a few OSVs with the most important singular values are sufficient to build very sparse electronic descriptors to refactor the learning pattern in the OSV basis in which the critical correlation environment is compressed in the vicinity of the LMO for an electron.
+The cost of computing OSVs formally scales as $\mathcal{O}(ON^3)$ with respect to the numbers of occupied LMOs ($O$) and atoms ($N$), and has been substantially reduced to practical $\mathcal{O}(ON)$ by the sparse fitting and interpolative decomposition techniques of our previous implementation,\cite{liang2021third} much faster than HF ($\mathcal{O}(N^4)$).
+The generation of OSVs is further significantly accelerated in the parallel computation by uniformly distributing LMOs over all processors.
+For example, on 24 CPU cores, selected OSVs are generated within only a few seconds for Nonactin (C$_{40}$H$_{64}$O$_{12}$) with def2-TZVP basis set and only 22.5 seconds for (H$_2$O)$_{190}$ with cc-pVTZ basis set. \cite{liang2021third}